Qiskit/qiskit-ibmq-provider/README.md

 ```
 Found 2 credentials.
 The credentials stored will be replaced with a single entry with token "MYTOKEN"
-and the new IBM Quantum Experience v2 URL (https://auth.quantum-computing.ibm.com/api).
+and the new IBM Quantum v2 URL (https://auth.quantum-computing.ibm.com/api).

 In order to access the provider, please use the new "IBMQ.get_provider()" methods: